wjrforcyber/wjrforcyber.github.io/life.md

 ---
 layout: page
-title: Life
+title: 🛀Life
 permalink: /life/
 ---

-# My hobbies
+# 👨‍🚀My hobbies

 ## 💪Gym First
 Gyms I have been to in Glasgow: